-Imari Koro, Incense Burner
+Imari Koro, Incense Burner, 19th century

 Title: Imari Kōrō Incense Burner